Last year, Sabrina Cohen-Hatton shared her truth.

 But as she launched her book, The Heat of The Moment, which blends her pioneering research into how firefighters deal with life-and-death situations with snatches of her own history, Cohen-Hatton decided it was time to share this important part of her life.

-In April, we helped bring her story to wider audience, putting her on the cover of the magazine she used to sell.
-Cohen-Hatton explained then how she was either sleeping rough or vulnerably housed for two long years.
+In April 2019, we helped bring her story to a wider audience, putting her on the cover of the magazine she used to sell.
+In that article, Cohen-Hatton explained how she was either sleeping rough or vulnerably housed for two long years.

 “We used to sleep in the doorway of a disused church until it was boarded up.
 I would sleep in subways until I woke up to a guy urinating on my sleeping bag.
 I sold The Big Issue every day after school,” she told us.